zammad/zammad-admin-documentation/system/integrations/cti/provider-configurations/sipgate.rst

    .. note::

       Ensure to select at least one call group or phoneline within "Sources".
-      Other wise sipgate will not indicate any incoming or outgoing calls to Zammad.
+      Other wise Sipgate will not indicate any incoming or outgoing calls to Zammad.

    .. figure:: /images/system/integrations/cti/sipgate/step2-configure-sipgate-webhooks.gif